javifalces/blog/README.md

-# blog
+# TradEA Systems Github
-blog repo for scripts
+blog repo for scripts and coding used in blog entries and mini projects